All Episodes

 It was an October surprise.

-I thought I thought it was.
+I thought it was.

-I was uh I was among them.
+I was among them.

-But another but in other words, when it when it's nearly Melania said Melania's ago, it's 38 years ago when Melania said it was locker room banter, every guy listening, uh the vast majority said, Oh, yeah, okay.
+When Melania said it was locker room banter, every guy listening, the vast majority said, oh, yeah, okay, I get it now.

-Oh, yeah, locker room, yeah.
+Oh, yeah, locker room.

-We said you're saying you're old school.
+You're saying you're old school.

-So and and yeah, but you've changed.
+Yeah, but you've changed.

-I mean, oh my god, have I changed?
+I mean, oh my God, have I changed?

-But uh, you know, you have to remember what the 60s and 70s were like.
+But, you know, you have to remember what the 60s and 70s were like.

 I got a break here.